Rocks Hut (km1871) – Slaty Hut (km1896)

 It was one of those mornings where I didn’t want to get out of bed.
 It was quite cold and drizzly.
 We all left the hut kind of late around 8:30 am.
 I started out in my rain gear, then popped the umbrella.
 I stay so much warmer when I can leave it up.
 One of my clips got ripped off during the ferry ride but I am still able to rig it to my pack.

-We went through an open section of tussock but got nothing but white-sheet views.
+We went through an open section of tussock but got nothing but “inside-of-a-ping-pong-ball” views.
 At the bottom of the trail, Dan had decided to walk out towards Nelson.
-He is missing his mate, with a feeling that it isn’t right hiking without him.
+He is missing his mate Tom, with a feeling that it isn’t right hiking without him.
 He also had an ugly blister on the back of his heel that was only going to get worse in the wet.
 Hopefully I will see the two of them back on the trail in the next section.

-He left me with this gem of a quote, after I pointed out all the complaints about the hot weather in the hut books: “You complain about the heat, you get the shit [rain and cold].
-You complain about the shit, you get more of the shit.”
+He left me with this gem of a quote, after I pointed out all the complaints about the hot, sunny weather in the hut books: “If you complain about the heat, you will get the shit [rain and cold].
+If you complain about the shit, you will get more of the shit.”
 The forecast had called for today to be nice, with more rain and wind coming Monday.
 Maybe this ugly weather was just early and tomorrow would be nice.
-I’ve kind of given up worrying about the forecasts, since they seem to be wrong often.
+I’ve kind of given up worrying about the forecasts, since they seem to be all over the place.
+That’s NZ weather for you.

 Just as this got old, the trail began a steep 3000′ ascent in just under 3 miles.
 It was a tiring climb.
 My legs were pretty spent by the time I got to Starveall Hut.
 The sign at the bottom stated 4.5 hrs to the hut but I had done it in 2.5 hrs.
 I found the hut empty but as it was only 4 pm and it wasn’t raining, I decided to press on.